cwqt/fanout/README.md

 # Webhooks

-Fan-out webhooks to feature deployed branches - since we can't make webhooks on-the-fly for endpoints.
+Dead simple proxy to fan-out webhooks to feature deployed branches - since we can't make webhooks on-the-fly for endpoints in Terraform.
 See <https://github.com/muxinc/mux-node-sdk/issues/12>

 Makes no attempt to re-try requests, if a down-stream site fails, then tough luck.